5T33Z0/OC-Little-Translated/README.md

 <details>
 <summary><strong>Daliansky's original Credits</strong></summary>

-> - Special credit to：
+> - Special credit to:
 > 	- @XianWu write these ACPI component patches that useable to OpenCore
 > 	- @Bat.bat, @DalianSky, @athlonreg, @iStar丶Forever their proofreading and finalization.
 > - Credits and thanks to：